 You can request a leaflet about the content of the letter and what it tells you in other languages and alternative formats.

 You will still need to show the original English letter (not the supporting leaflet) to demonstrate your COVID-19 status, for example when:

 - travelling abroad

 - attending a venue or event in England where you must prove your COVID-19 status to enter

 You can get a Braille or large print version of the NHS COVID Pass letter via the NHS website or by calling 119 (select the ‘NHS COVID Pass service’).

 You can get an audio version of the NHS COVID Pass letter via the NHS website or by calling 119.
 Your letter and the audio file on a CD will be sent directly to you.
 It should arrive within 7 working days.

 British Sign Language (BSL)

-Watch a video about the NHS COVID Pass letter in BSL, not including personal details.
+Watch a video about the NHS COVID Pass letter for travel abroad in BSL, not including personal details.